lisaong/adl/SMDL/Day5/lessons/task1/task.md

 Attention layers were introduced in 2015 (for Neural Machine Translation), but the general principle can apply to sequence-to-sequence models.

-Attention (a variant called multi-headed attention) is also the main element in Transformers.
+Attention (a variant called multi-headed self-attention!) is also the main element in Transformers.
 Transformers are tipped to be the successors to RNNs for sequential learning.
 We will cover an example of a Transformer in the next task.

 The most basic Attention layer receives input in the form of query and key-value pairs: